125 first foods for babies with no teeth

 See the list below.

-If you’re struggling with first foods and introducing variety into your little ones meals, I have created a FREE mini-course to help you on your journey.
-Join me by clicking the image below and we’ll be on our way!
+If you’re struggling with first foods and introducing variety into your little ones meals, I have created a FREE ebook to help you on your journey.
 Find out what are the top foods babies can’t say no to and how to leverage that knowledge to quickly prep and vary them using accessible ingredients.

 But before anything else, make sure baby meets the three signs he or she is ready to begin in the first place.
 I cannot stress this enough, guys, and it will save you lots of trouble down the road.